canarybuilds/zulip/templates/zerver/help/format-your-message-using-markdown.md

 When collaborating with people in another time zone, you often need to express a specific time clearly.
-Rather than typing out your time zone and having everyone translate the time in their heads, in Zulip, you can mention a time, and it'll be displayed to each user in their own time zone (just like the timestamps on Feniks Chat messages).
+Rather than typing out your time zone and having everyone translate the time in their heads, in Feniks Chat, you can mention a time, and it'll be displayed to each user in their own time zone (just like the timestamps on Feniks Chat messages).